Marchenko-based target replacement, accounting for all orders of multiple reflections: Numerical examples

+We illustrate the proposed method with two numerical examples.
+Although the method holds for vertically and laterally inhomogeneous media, for simplicity we consider laterally invariant media in the following examples.

-We illustrate the proposed method with a numerical example.
-For simplicity we consider the acoustic plane-wave response of a horizontally layered medium, without free surface (which is the situation after surface-related multiple elimination).
+In the first example, we consider the acoustic plane-wave response of a horizontally layered medium, without free surface (which is the situation after surface-related multiple elimination).
 Figure \ref{Fig6} shows the horizontally layered medium.
-The velocities are given in m/s, and the depth of the interfaces (denoted by the solid lines) in m.
-To emphasise internal multiples, the mass densities are given the same numerical values as the propagation velocities.
-The layer between 1200 m and 1400 m represents a producing reservoir (hence, this is the layer in which changes will take place).
+The velocities are given in m/s, the mass densities in kg/m$^3$, and the depth of the interfaces (denoted by the solid lines) in m.
+To emphasise internal multiples, the mass densities have the same numerical values as the propagation velocities.
+The layer between 1200 m and 1400 m represents a reservoir (hence, this is the layer in which changes will take place).
 The target zone (unit $b$) includes this reservoir layer (the remainder of the target zone will, however, not undergo any changes).
-Figure \ref{Fig7}(a) shows the plane-wave reflection response $\R_C^\cup$ at $\setdD_0$ in the time domain, convolved with a Ricker wavelet with a central frequency of 50 Hz.
-The reflections from the top and bottom of the reservoir are indicated.
+Figure \ref{Fig7}(a) shows the numerically modelled plane-wave reflection response $R_C^\cup(t)$ at $\setdD_0$ in the time domain, convolved with a Ricker wavelet with a central frequency of 50 Hz (note that we replaced the boldface symbol $\R$ by a plain $R$, because the acoustic response is a scalar function; moreover, we replaced $\omega$ by $t$ because the response is shown in the time domain).
+The reflections from the top and bottom of the reservoir are indicated by arrows.
+We consider a time-lapse scenario, in which the velocity in the reservoir is changed from 3000 m/s to 2500 m/s (and a similar change is applied to the mass density).
+Figure \ref{Fig7}(b) shows the numerically modelled time-lapse reflection response $\RC^\cup(t)$ and Figure \ref{Fig7}(c) shows the difference $R_{C}^\cup(t)-\RC^\cup(t)$.
+Note the significant multiple coda, following the difference response of the reservoir.
+Our aim is to show that the time-lapse response (Figure \ref{Fig7}(b)) can be predicted from the original response (Figure \ref{Fig7}(a)) by target replacement.

-Following the procedure discussed in section \ref{sec3}, we remove the response of the target zone from the reflection response $\R_C^\cup$.
-The overburden response $\R_A^\cup$, resolved from equation (\ref{eq33kk}), is shown in the time domain in Figure \ref{Fig7}(b).
-Note that it contains the first two events of $\R_C^\cup$ and a coda due to the internal multiples in the low-velocity layer in the overburden.
-The underburden response $\R_c^\cup$, resolved from equation (\ref{eq3mm}), is shown in Figure \ref{Fig7}(c).
+Following the procedure discussed in Section \ref{sec3} (simplified for the 1D situation), we remove the response of the target zone from the reflection response $R_C^\cup(t)$.
+The overburden response $R_A^\cup(t)$, resolved from equation (\ref{eq33kk}), is shown in the time domain in Figure \ref{Fig8}(a).
+Note that it contains the first two events of $R_C^\cup(t)$ and a coda due to the internal multiples in the low-velocity layer in the overburden.
+The underburden response $R_c^\cup(t)$, resolved from equation (\ref{eq3mm}), is shown in Figure \ref{Fig8}(b).
 For display purposes it has been shifted in time, so that the travel times correspond with those in Figure \ref{Fig7}(a).